 What is mulch anyway?

 Mulch is any material placed on top of the soil to suppress weeds, conserve soil moisture, add organic matter, and provide an attractive backdrop for plantings.
 Mulch can also reduce erosion, improve the soil’s structure and fertility as it breaks down, and stabilize soil temperature fluctuations.
+All of these benefits are why mulching is a key strategy in climate change gardening.
 As you can see, there are so many good reasons to make mulch a part of your garden.

 Digging into mulches

 But, not all mulches are created equal.
 While any material placed on top of the soil is technically considered a mulch, not all mulching products provide the same benefits.
 Your choice of mulching materials impacts the garden in many ways, and different garden areas call for digging into mulches of different kinds.

 Garden areas can be broken down into three types: